divya-r-kamat/NLP-With-PyTorch/Preprocessing/Readme.md

 #### Things to keep in mind while doing NLP data augmentation:

-The main issue faced when training on augmented data is that algorithms, when done incorrectly, is that you heavily overfit the augmented training data.
+The main issue faced when training on augmented data is that, when done incorrectly, you heavily overfit the augmented training data.

 Some things to keep in mind:
   - Do not validate using the augmented data.